Time Complexity Analysis in Data Structures and Algorithms

 • Most of the time, we calculate the input size based on the number of items in the input.
 For example, for sorting n integers in an array, we have n data elements, so the input size is n.
 We perform basic operations like comparison, swapping, etc., to sort the input.
 If we increase the value of n, the count of such operations will increase.
 Similar examples include searching in a linked list of n nodes, traversing a tree of n nodes, etc.

-• Sometimes, we define the input size in terms of the total number of bits.
+• Sometimes, we define the input size in terms of number of bits.
 For example, we perform bitwise multiplication to multiply two integers, A and B. If integer A has m bits and B has n bits, then the input size will be defined in terms of m and n.
 If m or n increases, the total count of bitwise operations will increase.
-Similar examples include finding the GCD of two numbers, checking whether a number is prime or not, etc.
+Similar examples include finding the GCD of two numbers, checking a number is prime or not, etc.

 • Sometimes, we define the input size in terms of two numbers.
-For example, for finding the shortest path in a graph from a given source, we process vertices and edges present in the graph.
-So the input size is defined as the total number of vertices and edges (V, E) in the graph.
+For example, for finding the shortest path in a graph from a given source, we process vertices and edges in the graph.
+So input size is defined as the total number of vertices and edges (V, E) in the graph.
 If the value of V or E increases, the total number of operations performed by the shortest path algorithm will increase.
 Similar examples include merging two sorted arrays of size m and n, finding the longest common subsequence of two strings of size m and n, etc.

 What is running time?

+The running time of an algorithm for a given input size depends on the number of operations executed.
+The greater the number of operations, the longer the running time of an algorithm.
 We usually want to know how many operations an algorithm will run in proportion to the size of its input, or we can say: We measure the running time of an algorithm as a function of input size.

 Types of operations used in algorithms